Yuw-zhang/Hovernet_TIFF/README.md

 A multiple branch network that performs nuclear instance segmentation and classification within a single network.
 The network leverages the horizontal and vertical distances of nuclear pixels to their centres of mass to separate clustered cells.
 A dedicated up-sampling branch is used to classify the nuclear type for each segmented instance. <br />

+## Modification in this Fork
+- Replaced OpenSlide with TiffSlide to support TIFF WSIs.
+- Updated the environment dependencies to support TIFF.

 [Link](https://www.sciencedirect.com/science/article/abs/pii/S1361841519301045?via%3Dihub) to Medical Image Analysis paper. <br />

 This is the official PyTorch implementation of HoVer-Net.
 For the original TensorFlow version of this code, please refer to [this branch](https://github.com/vqdang/hover_net/tree/tensorflow-final).
 The repository can be used for training HoVer-Net and to process image tiles or whole-slide images.
 As part of this repository, we supply model weights trained on the following datasets: